 How to Pitch Your Digital Marketing Strategy to Your Boss

 As a marketer, you know that buyer behavior has changed and that consumers are spending more and more time online.
 Your buyers are online.
 Your competitors are online.
 But what about your company?
 Some organizations may have leadership teams who understand the impact of digital marketing, but many marketers struggle to illustrate the value to the C-Suite.
 It can be especially difficult to get them on board when the company was built on traditional marketing efforts.
-You may often hear feedback like “Our customers aren’t looking at our website” or “This is the way we’ve always done things and it works for us”, but these comments should not stand as your roadblocks to doing great marketing.
-When mapping out your marketing proposal, approach it just as you would with your digital marketing: With a strategic plan and a predicted outcome.
+You may often hear feedback like “Our customers aren’t looking at our website” or “This is the way we’ve always done things and it works for us”, but these comments should not stand as roadblocks to doing great marketing.
+When mapping out your digital marketing proposal, approach it just as you would with your marketing strategy: With a strategic plan and a predicted outcome.

-It’s your job to sell digital marketing to your boss and demonstrate that value they should see.
+It’s your job to sell digital marketing to your boss and demonstrate the value they should see.
 After all, they probably don’t know as much about it as you do.
-The best way to resonate executives is to lay out your plan in their language – This means sharing numbers, profit margin, market share, and most importantly ROI.
+The best way to resonate with executives is to lay out your plan in their language – This means sharing numbers, profit margin, market share, and most importantly ROI.

 1. Identify Your Challenge